eburdon/eburdon.github.io/README.md

 # eburdon.github.io

-A temporary github-hosted static page I'll be using for various demos and small projects.
-Nohing of production value will be stored here.
+A simple github page I'll use for demos and small projects.

-# What happened to the Blog?

-I migrated all my posts to [dev.to](https://dev.to/oneearedmusic) via my [Twitter Handle](https://twitter.com/OneEaredMusic).
+Nothing of production value will be stored here.

+# Got anything more... exciting to look at?

+Visit my personal page at [erikawiedemann.ca](https://erikawiedemann.ca/)